 Not every day do you get the chance to put some big bass like that in the boat.
 Jeff will remember this fishing trip and so will I. I am looking forward to fishing with him again in the near future!” – Captain Nick Pasquarello

 “The best parts of my day is watching clients light up when they land fish of any species.
 It is why I became a guide.
 Getting out in the Everglades is a treat for most anglers and I love showing them around on an Everglades Outdoor-Fishing Charter.

 I had the pleasure of fishing with a repeat client of mine, John.
 He was traveling from Naples, Florida looking to explore what Mile Marker 41 had to offer along Alligator Alley.
 It was an action-packed day for John on artificial lures.

 When coming to fish the Everglades, whether, on a boat or the bank, soft-plastic baits are incredibly productive to land numbers of largemouth bass.
 John caught over 30 bass on this fishing trip using senkos and soft-plastic jerk baits.
 When you let a Zoom super fluke in watermelon red or sungill, slowly sink along the banks of the Everglades, you will surely catch a bass.

 Get up close to the structure and twitch that bait out.
-When letting it sit, you will eventually watch your line slowly move off with a bass on the end of the line.
+When letting it sit, you will eventually watch your line slowly move off with bass at the end of the line.
 It is a lot of fun for anglers of all ages and you can easily become addicted to this style of fishing.